Lights go out during second half of Jets-Browns Hall of Fame game

 CANTON, Ohio (AP) — Several banks of lights went dark during the second half of the Hall of Fame game Thursday night, causing a delay in the matchup between the New York Jets and Cleveland Browns.

-The power outage happened at end of the third quarter with the Jets clinging to a lead.
-The Browns have since taken a 21-16 lead.
+The power outage happened at end of the third quarter with the Jets clinging to a 16-14 lead.

 There was no immediate word on what caused the lights to go out inside Tom Benson Stadium at approximately 10:20 p.m.
 There were still some lights on, but it was too dark for play to resume.